dejwk/janet/doc/Manual.md

-Generally, when embedding Java statements that contain blocks, like the try/catch/finally statement above, you have some flexibility whether to use native blocks (like above) or Java blocks, like in the following equivalent example:
+Generally, when embedding Java statements that contain blocks, like the try/catch/finally statement above, you have some flexibility whether to use native blocks, like above, or Java blocks, like in the following equivalent example:

 ```Java
     native "C++" static void tryCatchFinally() {